edlpumps/hi-er/README.md

 ## Deploying GitHub Master branch to Heroku
 Make sure all branches are merged to `master` on GitHub.

-Follow the steps above to Deploy a GitHub branch to Heroku, but instead, Deploy `master`.
+Follow the steps above to Deploy a GitHub branch to Heroku, but instead, select the `intelliquip-hi/hi-er` project and deploy the `master` branch.